 Magnetic susceptibility measurement is useful in detecting pollution – especially high susceptibility heavy metal pollution.
-The Bartington MS3 Meter applied with the MS2D or MS2F probe can be used for field mapping.
+The Bartington MS3 meter applied with the MS2D or MS2F probe can be used for field mapping.
 The MS2B sensor will assist with individual soil study or dual frequency characterisation, the MS2G sensor with airborne particle measurements and the MS2E sensor with work on leaves.

 Examining the magnetic susceptibility signature of eroded materials helps determine their origin and the distance they have travelled from their point of origin.
-The Bartington MS3 Meter in combination with MS2B sensor and MS2D and MS2F probes are mainly used for this purpose, quickly supplying information about the type of rock from which sediments are derived and helping in the understanding of erosion processes.
+The Bartington MS3 meter in combination with MS2B sensor and MS2D and MS2F probes are mainly used for this purpose, quickly supplying information about the type of rock from which sediments are derived and helping in the understanding of erosion processes.

 Climatic conditions (temperature, rain, etc.) will modify the way some sediments react.
 For example, under a dry and cold climate, sediments will deposit but no chemical process will occur.
 If the same sediments exist in a warmer and wetter environment, chemical or biological processes will start occurring and modify the nature of the minerals, generating a process of magnetic enhancement.
-Magnetic susceptibility measurements using Bartington’s MS2/MS3 system in the study of wind-blown dusts assist in understanding climate change.
+Magnetic susceptibility measurements using Bartington Instruments' MS2/MS3 system in the study of wind-blown dusts assist in understanding climate change.

 Case study: Magnetic susceptibility in climate change